Social Sciences, Commerce Profile

 - The field of administration and management (human resources management, business administration, accounting, etc.);

-- Social science (politics, economics, history, geography, philosophy, criminology, law);
+- Social Science (politics, economics, history, geography, philosophy, criminology, law);

 - Communications (communication, journalism, public relations, cinema, television);